 Is your business involved with the transportation and handling of harmful/dangerous substances?
-Then it’s crucial that you understand how to protect your workers, yourself and your workplace that you are practicing proper safety techniques and have implemented correct/compliant and systematic safety procedures.
+Then it’s crucial that you understand how to protect your workers, yourself and your workplace, and you are practising proper safety techniques and have implemented correct/compliant and systematic safety procedures.
 Before we get to that though, let’s define dangerous goods.
 We’ll then move on to implementing procedures and practices.

 Dangerous goods are substances, mixtures or articles that, because of their properties, present an immediate hazard to people, property or the environment.
 They may be corrosive, flammable, combustible, explosive, oxidising or water-reactive or have other hazardous properties.
 These need to be handled in particular ways, in order to not only ensure your goods get to where they need to go, but to protect your workers.